Megxos/lovecircle/README.md

 8. body-parser

 # Usage
-Either type npm start or node app.js to start the server.
+Either type '''npm start''' or node app.js to start the server.
 # Note
 MongoDB is required for storing messages and user data.
 You can't signup without it.